powertac/powertac-experiment-scheduler/README.md

 > db.createCollection('admin');
 > db.createUser({ user: "ORCHESTRATOR_USER", pwd: "ORCHESTRATOR_PASSWORD", roles: [{ role: "readWrite", db: "powertac" }], mechanisms: [ "SCRAM-SHA-1", "SCRAM-SHA-256" ]});
 ```

-### Web UI
-To install the web UI download or clone the Experiment Scheduler UI repository (https://github.com/powertac/experiment-scheduler-ui).

-Switch to its root directory and run `npm install` to download and install its dependencies.

 ### Docker
 The orchestrator requires access to the Docker daemon.
 Therefore the user that will be running the orchestrator needs permissions.
 Please refer to the Docker documentation for details: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user.